If a customer fails to pay an invoice by the due date, you can send a reminder or a debt collection notice.

 VAT must NOT be calculated on reminder fees.

 Reminders can be sent once the original invoice has fallen due for payment.
-If you wish to charge a reminder fee, however, you must comply with the provisions of the Debt Collection Regulations.
-The Regulations entitle the creditor to charge a reminder fee once a written reminder has been sent, no earlier than two weeks after the original due date.
-The reminder must also have a deadline for payment of at least two weeks.
+However, if you wish to charge a reminder fee you need to wait 14 days from the original due date before sending the reminder.
+The reminder must be in writing, with a deadline for payment of at least two weeks.

 You can send as many payment reminders as you like, but you can only charge a certain number of reminder fees.